So, you’re online like you’ve never been before.

 I have an amazing opportunity…

-It’s better to start for the listener/reader’s point of you.
+It’s better to start from the listener/reader’s point of you.

 So maybe open with something like: